 The next day I told my boss I might need to be out of work for a while because of the recovery period after surgery.
 But I couldn’t go through with it.
 It seemed like the doctors were just taking a shot in the dark.

 This sounds really boring, but one of the things I enjoy most is process improvement.
 Analyzing things to death is something that happens inside my mind as a by-product of just waking up in the morning.
 I’m constantly—and subconsciously—on the hunt for ways to improve things.
 Making things better, easier, quicker, and more efficient feeds my soul.
 I’ve practiced this one skill over and over again in my career and there’s been lots of bleed-over regarding this same concept applied to my personal life.
 I’d simplified and automated every process in my career, as much as possible anyway, and when my HS was at it’s worst, I began to notice that my methodical approach to problem solving could be useful regarding how I viewed my HS.
-My health was a hot mess!
+After all, my health was a hot mess!

 In 2019, after years of living with HS, I decided to get certified as a primal health coach to learn more about overall health, and more importantly, how I ended up without HS.
-In April, I passed the Primal Health Coach final exam!
+In April of 2019, I passed the Primal Health Coach final exam!
 The problem was, I didn’t want anyone to know I had HS!
 After getting certified as a health coach, I spent two years building a business focused on the wrong thing because I was ashamed to tell people I had hidradenitis suppurativa.

 Since then, I’ve conceded to myself that my goal in life isn’t sculpting bikini bodies, and there is no shame in sharing that I’ve got HS.
 That was a difficult pill for me to swallow, but now that the cat’s out of the bag, I am so excited to help you experience remission—just like I did.

 Success Starts with Heart…

 Still wondering why your heart is a good starting point regarding getting over HS?

 click below to get the answer